saranchockan/flexcel-cloud/README.md

 # Flexcel
 Flexcel is a debate strategizing software for competitive high school debaters at state and national level tournaments.
+It has acquired over 8000 downloads and 30,000+ hours of usage.

 ## Tech Stack
 Flexcel is a web-app built with JavaScript, jQuery and packaged into a desktop environment